 Why is my steering wheel hard to turn?
 When you’re driving, it’s important to be able to make quick, smooth turns.
 If your steering wheel is hard to turn, it can be a real hassle – and dangerous – to try and get where you’re going.
-So why does this happen, and what can you do about it?
+However, the cause of a stiff steering wheel may not always be apparent, and it’s not as simple as the infamous cult leader, Charles Manson, making a turn!
 In this post, we’ll explore some of the possible causes of a stiff steering wheel and offer some tips on how to fix it.

 When you’re driving, your steering wheel must be easy to turn.
 If it feels like it’s hard to turn, there could be a problem with your car.
 In this blog post, we’ll explore some of the reasons why your steering wheel might be hard to turn and what you can do about it.